TreacherousDev/Treacherous/README.md

 -------
 ```
 Then, we mark all its branching directions according to its room ID (E) excluding its parent direction, and set those cells as its children.
-We'll use the symbol $ to differentiate newly marked cells from the currently marked cells we iterate through.
 ```
 E: [2, 4, 8]
 parent direction: 4
 [2, 4, 8] - 4 = [2, 8]
-Mark directions 2 and 8
+Mark directions 2 and 8 and set as children
 ```
+We'll use the symbol $ to differentiate newly marked cells from the currently marked cells we iterate through.
 ```
 -------
 --$E$--